bolt/docs/source/content.md

     specify a time.
   - `integer`: A field to store whole, integer numbers.
 The value must be between <span style="white-space: nowrap">-2147483648</span> and +2147483647.
-  - `float`: A field to store numbers.
+  - `float`: A field to store floating point value numbers.
 Internally stored so that they can be sorted numerically. (note: the maximum precision is 9 digits before the decimal mark, and 9 digits after)